 MAS implemented in numerous breeding programs

-Marker Assisted Selection is now being implemented in commercial breeding programs.
+Marker Assisted Selection is now being implemented by Gondwana Genomics in many commercial breeding programs.

 Robert has over 11 years of experience leading marketing, media and analytical teams, bringing technical solutions to real-world success.
 His passion for the marker technology has seen Gondwana Genomics evolve from research into successful commercial adoption of MAS.
 He is also a Director of CHOICE, Australia’s independent consumer association.

 BSc, MSc and PhD in Plant Genetics, UQ

 Bala joined CSIRO in 2001 and his research has led to the development of the CSIRO marker technology that is licensed to Gondwana Genomics.
 His strong technical leadership has resulted in the new ‘target genotyping by sequencing method’ being developed at Gondwana Genomics.
 Currently, he is steering several projects aimed at implementing ‘MAS’ in breeding programs.